EESSI/docs/docs/blog/posts/2026/09/testing-mattx-with-eessi.md

-Our test suite first setup the GROMACS EESSI module, then does a full local test run to make sure it works before  starting a round trip migration from  almanode1 to almanode2 and back
+Our test suite first setup the GROMACS EESSI module, then does a full local test run to make sure it works before  starting a round trip migration from  `almanode1` to `almanode2` and back:

 ```
  ─────────────────────────────────────────────────────